-This policy explains what personal information we collect about you if you contact the Enquire helpline, what we use it for, how long we keep it, and how we keep it safe.
+This statement explains what personal information we collect about you if you contact the Enquire helpline, what we use it for, how long we keep it, and how we keep it safe.
 It also explains how you can ask us to remove or change the personal information we hold about you.

 - Who are we?

 - Our data protection procedures